 The Fitzroy Blocks are located in the Canning Basin in the northwest of Western Australia (refer Figure 1 below).
-Ownership of the Fitzroy Blocks was previously Rey (via its wholly owned subsidiary Rey Oil and Gas Pty Ltd) (25% including 8.33% free carried to production); Buru Fitzroy Pty Ltd (Buru Fitzroy), a wholly owned subsidiary of Buru Energy Limited (ASX: BRU) (37.5% and Operator); and a wholly owned subsidiary of Mitsubishi Corporation, Diamond Resources (Barbwire) Pty Ltd (DRB) (37.5%).
+Ownership of the Fitzroy Blocks is Rey (via its wholly owned subsidiary Rey Oil and Gas Pty Ltd) (40%) and Buru Fitzroy Pty Ltd (Buru Fitzroy), a wholly owned subsidiary of Buru Energy Limited (ASX: BRU) (60% and Operator).